History

 The Early Years

-Falmouth is a small port town, the parish capital of Trelawny, the same parish that would later produce Usain Bolt.
-Norman and Ralston grew up there: two families to a kitchen, ten shillings a month in rent, poor as Norman would later put it, but happy.
-They were close to the sea, close to the countryside, and in a community where music ran through everything.
-Both brothers were baptised in the Anglican Diocese and began singing in Sunday school choir from the ages of six and eight respectively.
+Falmouth is a small port town, the parish capital of Trelawny, the same parish that later produced Usain Bolt.
+The Grant brothers grew up there in conditions Norman has described as poor but happy: two families sharing a kitchen, ten shillings a month in rent, the sea on one side and the countryside on the other, and a community where music ran through everything.
+Both were baptised in the Anglican Diocese and joined the Sunday school choir, Ralston at eight, Norman at six.

-Church choir was their first formal training, but the education was wider than that.
-Poccomania drumming happened in the neighbourhood.
-The John Canoe processions at Christmas filled the streets with noise and spectacle.
-At home there was a grandfather who played fiddle and a father who sang Jamaican folk songs on weekend beach trips.
+Church choir was their first formal training, but the education was wider.
+Pocomania drumming carried through the neighbourhood.
+The Junkanoo processions at Christmas filled the streets with noise and spectacle.
+At home a grandfather played fiddle and their father sang Jamaican folk songs on weekend beach trips.
 "We learn from their voice," Norman has said.
 "They sing, and lots of other people sing, your neighbour sings, so you just catch bits."

-Without money to buy instruments, they made their own.
-Sardine tins became guitar bodies strung with fishing line; milk cans, old frying pans and whatever else was available turned into a drum kit.
-Norman gravitated to drums; Ralston to the makeshift guitar.
-When they ran out of obvious materials, they used what was there.
-A chimmy (the Jamaican word for a chamber pot) ended up in the percussion setup.
+Without money to buy instruments, they built their own.
+Sardine tins became guitar bodies strung with fishing line; milk cans, old frying pans, and whatever else was at hand became a drum kit.
+Norman gravitated to drums, Ralston to the makeshift guitar.
+When the obvious materials ran out, they used what was there: a chimmy, the Jamaican word for a chamber pot, ended up in the percussion setup.
 "A lot of Jamaican bands, that's where they started," Norman has said.
 "Making their own equipment because we didn't have money, or anybody to give us any."

-The Twinkle Brothers name came from a Rastaman one evening in the district of Uggingstown, while the brothers were rehearsing.
-He looked at them and said: "Call yourselves the Twinkle Brothers."
+The name came from a Rastaman one evening in the district of Uggingstown, where the brothers were rehearsing.
+He listened, looked at them, and told them to call themselves the Twinkle Brothers.
 It stuck.

 Independence & the Festivals

-In 1962 as Jamaica cut its ties with the British Crown and became an independent nation, Norman Grant was twelve years old, Ralston fourteen.
-"When we heard we were getting Independence, we're going to be our own nation, that creativeness bloomed in all of us," Norman recalled.
+When Jamaica cut its ties with the British Crown in 1962, Norman Grant was twelve years old, Ralston fourteen.
+"When we heard we were getting Independence, we're going to be our own nation, that creativeness bloomed in all of us," Norman has said.
 "We said, okay, we're on our own now.
 We can do our own thing."

-That same year, the Jamaican government launched the Pop and Mento Festival, a national music competition running from parish level through regional heats to a national final in Kingston.
+The Jamaican government launched the Pop and Mento Festival the same year, a national competition running from parish level through regional heats to a final in Kingston.
 For two brothers from Falmouth with no studio connections and no money, it was a proper door.
-They entered at parish level and won.
-The following year they advanced to the regional final in Montego Bay, and they felt they were robbed.
-By their own account the decision went against them two years running while the crowd booed the judges.
-On the third attempt, in 1964, they won the regional heat, and went on to Kingston.
-They won that too, taking first place in the group category while Norman simultaneously won the solo category outright.
-Both in the same year.
+They won at parish level on first entry, and at the regional final in Montego Bay the following year the judges' decision went against them while the crowd booed; the same outcome followed in 1963.
+On the third attempt, in 1964, they took the regional heat and went on to Kingston, where they won the group category in the same year that Norman took the solo category outright.

-By 1968, six years into competition, they walked away from the All Island Festival with two gold medals in a single night: one as the Twinkle Brothers, one for Norman as a solo performer.
-Toots and the Maytals were entering the festival in the professional category around the same period (four or five times, as Norman remembered it), the whole generation passing through the same circuit.
-For acts coming up without industry connections, the festival was the one mechanism that didn't require you to know anyone to get heard.
+By 1968, six years into competition, they left the All Island Festival with two gold medals on the same night: one as the Twinkle Brothers, one for Norman as solo performer.
+Toots and the Maytals were competing in the professional category at around the same period, four or five times, as Norman has remembered it, the whole generation passing through the same circuit.
+For acts coming up without industry connections, the festival was the one mechanism that did not require you to know anyone to be heard.
 Norman called it an industry nursery.

 That creativeness bloomed in all of us.
 We said, okay, we're on our own now.
 We can do our own thing.